AbdallahElZakaziky/Rock-Paper-Scissors-Game/README.md

 - You can play against a friend or against a bot.
 - You can choose to either play 3 , 5 , or 7 rounds.
-- In case the game ended with a tie, there's a sudden death mode theat won't leave the game unless there's a winner.
+- In case the game ended with a tie, there's a sudden death mode that won't leave the game unless there's a winner.
 - When the game's over, there's a full sccoreboard of each player's move in every round.

 ## Technologies Used